 Offering local delivery options in addition to in-store pickup is a great way to expand your customer base and drive sales — but with so many perishable items, not just any shipping service will do.

-3. Complexity of Meeting Different Fulfillment Types
+3. Not Preparing or Training for Different Fulfillment Types

 Imagine prepping an order for pickup too early and a customer arriving to find wilted, lukewarm produce — or arriving to find the order isn’t ready yet.